redacto/anti-privacy-subreddits/README.md

 # anti-privacy-subreddits
 The following is a list of subreddits that will ban you for editing your past posts and/or delete any edit(s) you made.

 This data is only currently based on the top 100 subreddits and will be expanded shortly.
-If you have more data, please submit a PR.
+If you have more data, please [Submit a PR](https://github.com/harknesslabs/anti-privacy-subreddits/pulls).

 [What is a anti-privacy subreddit?](#what)